Beth Tanenhaus Winsten: Biography

-Before founding btwfilms in Ann Arbor, Michigan in 2009 with associate, Mike Smith, she was a featured film critic and writer on popular culture at The Metro Times in Detroit and has contributed articles to The Detroit News and the Detroit Free Press.
+Before founding btwfilms in Ann Arbor, Michigan in 2009 with associate, Mike Smith, she was a film critic and writer on popular culture at The Metro Times in Detroit and contributed articles to The Detroit News and the Detroit Free Press.

-Filmmaking awards: include 3 CINE Golden Eagles; 4 regional Emmy Awards; Blue Ribbon, 1st Place at American Film and Video Festival; 3 Golden ITVAS (International Television Awards of Excellence) as well as several TELLYS.
+Filmmaking awards: include 3 CINE Golden Eagles; 4 regional Emmy Awards; Blue Ribbon, 1st Place at American Film and Video Festival; 3 Golden ITVAS (International Television Awards of Excellence) and TELLYS.
 Screenwriting awards include: the Major Drama Avery Hopwood Award.
-The 1999 National Festival of New Works selected "Rock Garden", for its showcase series, judged by playwrights Arthur Miller (Death of a Salesman, The Crucible) and Michael Weller (Moonchildren, Loose Ends).